IsaKiko/D3-visualising-data/05-javascript.md

 We can think of 'cat_image' as having an attribute called 'style', which in turn has an attribute called 'width'.
 Let's add a couple of grams.
-We also have to retrieve the current object width.
+We have to retrieve the current object width.
 Our 'cat_image' object also has a attribute called 'offsetWidth'.
 This will give us the current width as a number (as opposed to the string '200px').
 Google is your friend here.
 Use it to find out these handy functions.
 Lastly we have to append the new value with 'px'.

 ~~~{.js}